needle-mirror/com.unity.xr.arfoundation/Documentation~/samples/features/object-tracking.md

 ## Requirements

-Object tracking is supported by ARKit only.
-This sample requires iOS 12 or newer.
+Object tracking is only supported on ARKit for iOS (iOS 12 or newer) and ARKit for visionOS.

 To use this sample, you must have a physical object the device can recognize as described in [Reference objects](#reference-objects).